camunda/camunda-docs/docs/guides/utilizing-forms.md

 To start building a form, log in to your [Camunda Cloud](./getting-started/create-camunda-cloud-account.md) account or open [Desktop Modeler](./components/modeler/about.md) and take the following steps:

 1. Click on the **Modeler** tab at the top of the page or alternatively open the **File** menu in Desktop Modeler.
-2. Open any project from your Web Modeler home view
+2. Open any project from your Web Modeler home view.
-3. Click the blue **New** button and choose **Form**
+3. Click the blue **New** button and choose **Form**.

 ### Build your form

 Now you can start to build your Camunda form.
-Right after creating your form you can name it by simply replacing the **New Form** text with the name of your choice.
+Right after creating your form, you can name it by replacing the **New Form** text with the name of your choice.
 In this example, we'll build a form to help with a task in obtaining an email message.

 ![form email example](./img/form-email-example.png)